Farm Debt Review Act

-The Farm Debt Review Act (Loi sur l'examen de l'endettement agricole) was an Act of the Parliament of Canada dealing with the farm crisis affecting Canadian agriculture in the 1980s.
+The Farm Debt Review Act (Loi sur l'examen de l'endettement agricole) was an Act of the Parliament of Canada dealing with an agricultural recession affecting Canadian agriculture in the 1980s.
 It was in force from 1986 to 1998.

 Background

 Farm credit increased significantly in the late 1970s as Canadian farmers expanded their operations to meet greater world demand with expectations of continuing high commodity prices for their production.
 In the early 1980s, prices collapsed, and annual interest rates suddenly rose from 10% to as high as 24%.
 Similar, but more severe, conditions had been previously encountered during the Great Depression of the 1930s.

 In September 1985, a moratorium had been placed on all foreclosure actions by the Farm Credit Corporation.
 To provide debt relief on a nationwide basis, the Act was introduced in June 1986, and received Royal Assent later that month.

 Framework

 Scope

 The Act's scope was broad, as noted in its definitions: